 One of the main advantages of RFID cards is that they allow for contactless communication between the card and the reader.
 This means that the card does not need to be physically inserted into a reader or scanned, making the process of tracking and identifying objects much more efficient.
 RFID cards are often used for access control, time and attendance tracking, and inventory management.

-Let’s explore how RFID cards work and why are they a safer option for access control as compared to password or PIN systems.
+Let’s explore how RFID cards work and why they are a safer option for access control as compared to password or PIN systems.

 What are RFID cards?